seqan/seqan3/doc/tutorial/sam_file/index.md

 # Alignment representation in the SAM format

-In SeqAn we represent an alignment as a tuple of two seqan3::aligned_sequence's, as you have probably learned by now from the alignment tutorial.
+In SeqAn, we represent an alignment as a tuple of two `seqan3::aligned_sequence`s.

 The SAM format is the common output format of read mappers where you align short read sequences to one or more large reference sequences.